PrefectHQ/prefect-background-task-examples/README.md

 # Run the task immediately
 my_background_task("Joaquim")

-# Submit the task for execution outside of this process
+# Schedule the task for execution outside of this process
 my_background_task.apply_async(args=("Agrajag",))
 ```